SIP Calculator – Estimate Your Mutual Fund Returns Instantly

 No, SIP returns depend on market performance.
 Mutual fund investments are subject to market risks.

-For meaningful wealth creation, it is recommended to stay invested for at least 5–10 years or longer.
+For meaningful wealth creation, stay invested for at least 5–10 years or longer to benefit from compounding.